ulrichSchreiner/s3syncer/README.md

 image and include your commands/executables to the image.
 Take the given K8S manifest as an example for installation of the hook.

+## Config Options
+Beneath the name you can set different parameters:

+ - `disable`<br>
+   The command itself will be disabled and not be executed.
+ - `delay`<br>
+   The command will be executed after this given duration of silence.
+Use this value to prevent a mass of consecutive calls to the command if many events happen.
+The systme will wait for the given delay and then trigger the command
+ - `reconcile`<br>
+   To make sure your comannd will be executed regularly you can specify a reconcile duration; after this duration the command will be called without a event.
+If you want to prevent errors when you have network failures, you should regularly reconcile the system.
+ - `runOnStart`<br>
+   As the name suggests, starts the command, when the `s3syncer` itself starts.
+ - `workdir`<br>
+   Specifiy the working directory for the triggered command.
+ - `cmd` / `args`<br>
+   Specify the command and the arguments to execute.

+## Distribution Configuration

 To call your hook you have to add this hook to your registry config:
 ```yml
 - name: push_event